nanking816/FootballSystem/README.md

 Estimate the movement of cameras between continuous frames by LK optical flow.

 ### view_transformer
-Transfrom the 2D coordinate to 3D coordinate with Perspective Transform, but it needs to revise based on concrete size of football field
+Transfrom the pixel coordinate to meter coordinate with Perspective Transform, but it needs to revise based on concrete size of football field